neverset123/neverset123.github.io/_projects/APR.md

     <div class="column is-four-fifths">
         <h2>Business Model</h2>
         <div class="content has-text-justified">
-This SaaS holds the potential to power enterprise to interact with users as early as possible with minimum costs.
-It will be provided as <strong>Subscription</strong> mode for APIs, SDKs, or on-device modules.
+This SaaS powers enterprise to interact with users as early as possible with minimum costs.
+It will be provided as <strong>Subscription</strong> for APIs, SDKs, or on-device modules.
         </div>
     </div>
 </div>